zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 output in a way that the machine can hold it, and it will immediately disappear if it enters the player's inventory or a chest.

-IMPORTANT NOTE: Also set `CopyColor` on the holder item output.
+IMPORTANT NOTE: Also set either `Color`, `CopyColor` (only works if the input has a color tag), or if you're using a custom output method, output a `ColoredObject` on the holder item's output entry.
 This makes zero mechanical difference, but it makes the game properly draw the holder item as its content properly (colored objects force the game to use the full draw function instead of directly grabbing the item sprite from data).
-This workaround doesn't work if the input item doesn't have a color tag, so you would have to define one for all your input items.

 #### Example